Culture of Korea: Tripitaka Koreana and Haeinsa

-Haeinsa is a large temple in the South Gyeongsang province.
+Haeinsa is a large temple in South Gyeongsang Province.
 It was originally built in 802 and home to the Tripitaka Koreana wood blocks, the oldest Buddhist wooden manuscripts in the world.
 The carving of these wood blocks was initiated in 1236 and completed in 1251.
 The wood blocks are testimony to the pious devotion of king and his people.

 The word Tripitaka is Sanskrit and stands for three baskets, referring to the Buddhist laws of aesthetics.
 The Tripitaka Koreana consists of 81'258 wood blocks and is the largest, oldest, and most complete collection of Buddhist scripts.
 Amazingly there is no trace of errata or omission on any of the wood blocks.
 The Tripitaka Koreana is widely considered as the most beautiful and accurate Buddhist canon carved in Hanja.

 The site was added to the UNESCO World Heritage list in 1995.

 Hwaseong

-Hwaseong is the fortification of the city Suwon south of Seoul in South Korea.
+Hwaseong is the fortification of Suwon, South Korea.
 Its construction was completed in 1796 and it features all the latest features of Korean fortification known at the time.
 The fortress also contains a magnificent palace used for the King's visit to his father's tomb near the city.

 The fortress covers both flat land and hilly terrain, something rarely seen in East Asia.
 The walls are 5.52 kilometres long and there are 41 extant facilities along the perimeter.
 These include four cardinal gates, a floodgate, four secret gates and a beacon tower.

 Hwaseong was added to the UNESCO World Heritage list in 1997.